pmitros/school-committee/README.md

   elections.
 They need to know who I am.
 * If there's money left over, things like yard signs, business cards, launch parties, and similar really do help
-* If there's money left over after that, there are services which help manage elections.
-Aside from helping go door-to-door, they help guide me to follow all the election rules, financial reporting guidelines, and keep me out of prison.
+* If there's money left over after that, there are web services which help manage elections.
+Aside from having apps which help guide me as I'm going door-to-door, they help follow all the election rules (financial reporting guidelines and similar), keeping me out of prison.

 What's your background?
 -----------------------